 Flinders Chase National Park was badly damaged by the fires.
-The good news is that the park is currently open for self-drive with entry from 9 am to 3 pm and gates closing at 5 pm.
+The good news is that the park is currently open for self-drive.
 Note that there is currently no food or drinks available for purchase and limited toilets.
+More details here.

 Update as of Dec 22, 2023